auth0/Guardian.swift/README.md

         .start { result in
             switch result {
             case .success:
-                // success, the enrollment was deleted
-            case .failure(let cause):
+                // the auth request was successfuly rejected case .failure(let cause):
                 // something failed, check cause to see what went wrong }